4d/docs/docs/API/transporter.md

 #### Description
-The `.user` property <!-- REF #transporter.user.Summary -->contains the user name used for authentication on the mail server<!-- END REF -->.
+The `.user` property contains <!-- REF #transporter.user.Summary --> the user name used for authentication on the mail server<!-- END REF -->.

 This property is **read-only**.